Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 - a display name;
 - one file extension, without a leading dot;
-- shell starter code that launches an LSP server using standard input and output.
+- shell starter code that launches an LSP server using standard input and output;
+- optionally, a direct TextMate grammar URL, Android document URI, file URI, or absolute path.

 Example: